xytis/GURPS/Campaigns/Ravnica/pc_katrille.md

 ## Painful love

-It was a bright summer day when I stepped out from my transport thopter to shores of Jerezu.
+It was a bright summer day when I stepped out from my transport thopter to shores of Jezeru.
 I knew about this part of the world only by the handful of facts I got from local notary's office.
 This area had been marked for reclamation fourteen hundred years ago and officially purchased by Simic few hundred years later.
 Naturally all paperwork was handled by Orzhov, major